Woodland Regional Park Preserve

 The Woodland Regional Park Preserve's unique landscape will bring the enjoyment of the outdoors to our community and will advance our understanding of the many ways the environment shapes our agriculture, our communities, and our personal and planetary health.
 The Park Preserve’s close proximity to several public schools, the Woodland Community College, and residential neighborhoods make it a convenient education and nature outlet, accessible within walking and biking distance.

-To date, $1.5 million in grants from State Parks and the Wildlife Conservation Board have enabled construction of a permanent and seasonal wetland; riparian planting; a half mile accessible nature trail, two ADA parking spaces; signage including a kiosk; and docent, citizen science, and formal education programs.
+To date, $1.5 million in grants from State Parks, the Wildlife Conservation Board, and several other funding agencies have enabled construction of a permanent and seasonal wetland; riparian planting; a half-mile ADA accessible nature trail; two ADA parking spaces; signage, including a kiosk; docent, citizen science, and formal education programs; and other improvements.

-Other key nonprofit partners including the California Waterfowl Association, Conoway Preservation Group, Rotary Clubs, Sierra Club, Woodland Community College, Woodland Tree Foundation, Woodland Joint Unified School District, Yolo Community Foundation, Yolo Audubon Society, Yolo County RCD, and Yolo County Office of Education have made contributions to the development of the Park.
+Other key nonprofit partners that have made contributions to the development and maintenance of the Park include the California Waterfowl Association, Conaway Preservation Group, Rotary Clubs, Sierra Club, Woodland Community College, Woodland Tree Foundation, Woodland Joint Unified School District, Yolo Community Foundation, Yolo Audubon Society, Yolo County RCD, and Yolo County Office of Education.

 ** Interested in learning more about the Park Preserve and its volunteer opportunities?
 Get involved! **